jessicamindel/FBU-Twitter/README.md

 	- [x] Improved text card view
 	- [ ] Photo-specific full-width image in card view with palette matching
 	- [x] Custom toolbar
-	- [ ] Custom compose and reply UI
+	- [x] Custom compose and reply UI
-	- [ ] Custom detail UI with all replies visible
+	- [ ] Custom detail UI with all retweets visible
 - [ ] When any background or network task is happening, user sees an indeterminate progress indicator (1 point)
 - [x] User can "reply" to any tweet from their home timeline (1 point)
 	- [x] The user that wrote the original tweet is automatically "@" replied in compose
 - [ ] User can click on a tweet to be taken to a "detail view" of that tweet (2 points)
-	- [ ] User can take favorite (and unfavorite) or reweet actions on a tweet
+	- [x] User can take favorite (and unfavorite) or reweet actions on a tweet
 - [ ] User can see embedded image media within a tweet on list or detail view.
 (1 point)
 - [x] User can view more tweets as they scroll with infinite pagination.
 Number of tweets is unlimited.
 Refer to the infinite pagination conceptual guide for more details.
 (2 points)
 - [x] Compose activity is replaced with a modal overlay (2 points)